atedstone/gnssice/README.md

 - `!!APR .LC file does not exist!
 Terminating processing.` If you are expecting a .LC file to exist this may again mean that you are trying to process while not in your working directory.
 - `STOP FATAL Error: Stop from report_stat.` Have you remembered to update the RINEX file suffix in the TRACK CMD files to reflect the year you are processing?
 - Something about fortran files: you probably haven't loaded gamit module - see start of this doc.
+- `For        0 Double differences: Average RMS        NaN mm` and lots of clock warnings in the TRACK .out file: check that your a-priori coordinates for the rover site are good.
+If you took them directly from the header of the first RINEX file then there a higher likelihood that they are bad; either look at other RINEX files or consider getting a PPP solution.

 Old ideas on trying to improve results - sometimes work but we're even less certain why!